There is a lot of misinformation about behavioral addictions.

 In other words, behavioral addictions are addictive behaviors in relation to activities that are not alcohol or drug use.
 The conceptualization of different types of behavioral addictions has been just as problematic as trying to define the term addiction as it relates to substance abuse.

-One of the major issues associated with the conceptualization of a behavioral addiction is that examples can be made to define nearly any activity as potentially addictive.
+One of the major issues associated with the conceptualization of behavioral addiction is that examples can be made to define nearly any activity as potentially addictive.
 The line between addictive behavior (which is dysfunctional), choice, compulsion, and commitment becomes very thin and subjective.

 Currently, there is only one behavioral addiction that is considered to be a true mental health disorder by APA: gambling disorder.
-The decision to include gambling disorder in the DSM-5, released in 2013, was based on research findings that found the disorder met the criteria established by APA to designate some type of behavior as representing a formal mental health disorder.
+The decision to include gambling disorder in the DSM-5, released in 2013, was based on research findings that found the disorder met the criteria established by the APA to designate some type of behavior as representing a formal mental health disorder.

-APA lists diagnostic criteria for gambling disorder, and an individual must meet four of the symptoms over a 12-month period in addition to experiencing significant impairment in functioning or significant distress associated with gambling in order to meet the diagnostic criteria.
+APA lists diagnostic criteria for gambling disorder, and an individual must meet four of the symptoms over a 12-month period in addition to experiencing significant impairment in functioning or significant distress associated with gambling to meet the diagnostic criteria.
 Only a trained clinician can make a formal diagnosis.

-In 2018, the World Health Organization (WHO) recognized gaming disorder as a legitimate behavioral or process addiction, though it is still not a disorder according to APA.
+In 2018, the World Health Organization (WHO) recognized gaming disorder as a legitimate behavioral or process addiction, though it is still not a disorder according to the APA.
 WHO endorsed diagnostic criteria for gaming disorder that is included in the latest revision of the International Classification of Diseases (ICD-11).